-If, based on the Committee's initial evaluation of a candidate recommended by a Qualified Stockholder, a candidate continues to be of interest to the Committee, the Chair of the Committee will request that the CEO interview the candidate and the candidate will be interviewed by one or more of the other Committee members.
-If the results of these interviews are favorable, the Committee will arrange to have appropriate reference and background checks conducted and reported to the Committee.
-The Committee will then meet to consider and finalize its list of recommended candidates for the Board's consideration.
+If, based on the Committee's initial screening of a candidate recommended by a Qualified Stockholder, a candidate continues to be of interest to the Committee, the Chair of the Committee will request that the CEO interview the candidate and the candidate will be interviewed by one or more of the other Committee members.
+If the results of these interviews are favorable, the candidate recommended by a Qualified Stockholder will be evaluated as set forth below.
 Except as may be required by applicable law, rule or regulation, the Committee will have no obligation to discuss the outcome of the evaluation process or the reasons for the Committee's recommendations, with any stockholder who made a proposal.

-3. Evaluation of Incumbent Candidates
+3. Evaluation of Candidates